ecarnovsky/fishsim/README.md

 # Fish Sim

-Fish Sim is a small simulation website where a user can make an account and care for virtual fish.
-I made Fish Sim mainly to gain practice setting up and interacting with a database.
-Fish Sim uses Mongo Atlas to store the database, and Mongoose it used to help with retrieval.
+Fish Sim is my first ever back-end project.
+In it users can manage their own virtual fish tank and raise unique fish.
+I made Fish Sim mainly to gain practice setting up and interacting with databases.
+Currently Fish Sim uses MongoDB Atlas to store data, but I plan on moving it to a relational database in the future for fast indexing.
-At the moment, Fish Sim’s UI is not coded.
+At the moment, Fish Sim’s UI has not been coded.
 My plans are to learn React before I start work on the UI.

+The template I used to help me get started can be found [here](https://github.com/100devs/todo-mvc-auth-local).

+## 2/13/2024 Update
+I went ahead and added a fish image generator to the client-side code.
+It draws a simple image on a canvas element using information from the DB about what the fish should look like.

 ### Features I plan to add:
 - Ability to upload a profile picture